Staff produced a series of new instructional videos to assist applicants.Youtube Playlist

-After you pass the Fundamentals of Engineering exam, you must submit an official transcript to the Board along with the $15 registration fee.
+After you pass the Fundamentals of Engineering exam, you must submit an official transcript to the Board along with the Registration Fee (see our fees page).
 The Board will mail to you your certificate.
-You can link to the necessary forms at: http://engineers.texas.gov/downloads#eit.
+You can link to the necessary forms at: EIT Forms.

 Will my EIT certification expire?
 And can it be renewed?

 EIT certificates are good for eight (8) years and can be renewed upon request.
 FE exam scores do not expire.